dock108/org-docs-and-guides/CONTRIBUTING.md

 ## How to Contribute

-1. **Fork the Repository**: Start by forking the `documentation-guides` repository to your GitHub account.
+1. **Fork the Repository**: Start by forking the 'org-docs-and-guides` repository to your GitHub account.

 2. **Create a Branch**: Create a new branch in your forked repository for your changes.
 It's best to name the branch something descriptive.